 Does anyone remember those clothes we used to wear that had long sleeves and hoods?
 I think they might have been called ‘coats’?
 Or, how about when water used to fall from the sky?
 Nope, me neither.
-The heatwave currently engulfing the UK has seen temperatures soar during June and July and it doesn’t look like coming to an end anytime soon.
+Europe has been sweltering through its first heatwave of the year with the mercury expected to climb to 35°C.

 From spontaneous BBQ’s and afternoons in the pub beer garden, to being able to confidently walk out the door without your trusty coat, the prolonged hot weather has had its benefits.
 But it is also causing some issues, as proven by the level three heat watch alert put in place across parts of east and south-east England.